jetsonhacks/bootFromExternalStorage/README.md

 # bootFromExternalStorage
+<b>These scripts were written before there was official support in the NVIDIA SDK Manager for booting from external storage.
+The NVIDIA SDK Manager is a tool used to flash and configure the Jetson.
+Please use the SDK Manager to boot from external storage.
+To get started: https://developer.nvidia.com/nvidia-sdk-manager</b>

+The following is left for historical reasons:

 Shell scripts to setup a NVIDIA Jetson AGX Xavier or Jetson Xavier NX Developer Kit to boot from external storage.

 Support code for the video and article: [**Native Boot for Jetson Xaviers**](https://www.jetsonhacks.com/2021/08/25/native-boot-for-jetson-xaviers/)